aritter/CS-7650/about.md

 ## Prerequisites

 The course will involve a lot of math and programming.
 To succeed, you will need a strong programming background.
-You should be comfortable working with Python, or have the ability to learn a new programming language very quickly.
+You should be comfortable working with Python, or have developed the ability to learn a new programming language very quickly.
 The course also assumes mastery of basic concepts in probability and multivariable calculus.
-A prior Machine Learning course would be very helpful, but is not required.
+Having taken a prior machine learning course would be very helpful, but is not required.

 ## Assignments / Grading

 Graded work will include both written and programming assignments.
-All assignments should be submitted to Gradescope by 11:59pm on the day it is due.
+Assignments should be submitted to Gradescope by 11:59pm on the day they are due.
 Each student will have 3 flexible days to turn in late homework throughout the semester.
 As an example, you could turn in the first homework 2 days late and the second homework 1 day late without any penalty.
-After that you will loose 20% for each day the homework is late.
-Please email your homework to the instructor in case there are any technical issues with submission.
+After that you will loose 20% for each day an assignment is handed in late.
+Please email your homework to the instructor in case of any technical issues with submission.

 ### Programming Assignments (Projects) - 40%